microsoft/online-experimentation-metric-collections/README.md

     * Azure Monitor Logs charge based on data ingested.
 See [pricing](https://azure.microsoft.com/en-us/pricing/details/monitor/).
 * [For GenAI metrics] integrate a GenAI instrumentation library which follows the [OpenTelemetry GenAI semantic conventions](https://opentelemetry.io/docs/specs/semconv/gen-ai/).
      * Enrich spans with custom attribute `TargetingId` (required): Azure App Configuration's TargetingId must be attached to GenAI traces in order to consume them for Online Experimentation metrics.
      * You must also create a summary rule which outputs transformed GenAI spans into `AppEvents_CL` table.
 Summary rule and directions are provided in this repository.
-See [`genai` directory](./genai/).
+See [`genai-operational` directory](./genai-operational/).

 ## Demo